Toble007/COVID-19_CS_5010_Project/Final Report.md

 ## Testing

+Our testing at this stage was fairly limited in scope, considering the extensive clean-up we performed, but was supplemented by testing in the modeling stage--this feedback helped implement changes as needed.
+The unit testing here is as follows:

+1) Are there duplicate case weeks for a given country?
+2) Are there no null values in columns that should have been back-filled?
+3) Do the number of countries represented match our expectations?

+After multiple rounds of testing, the datasets we produced were able to meet our expectations.

 # Beyond the original specifications
 *Highlight clearly what things you did that went beyond the original specifications.
 That is, discuss what you implemented that would count toward the extra-credit portion of this project (see section below).*